 5. COCONUT OIL

-- Coconut oil solidifies at 75 degrees so this one is not a good option to add to your roller bottles.
+- Coconut oil solidifies at 75 degrees, so this is another one to avoid using in roller bottles.

-- However, it is great to used in homemade salves and when you are trying to cover a larger surface area with your essential oils.
-For example, if you are experiencing back pain add 10-15 drops of peppermint essential oil to 1/4 cup coconut oil and massage it into the back.
+- However, it is great to use in homemade salves and lotions.
+In addition, it is an excellent carrier oil for covering a large surface area with essential oils.
+One example, if you are experiencing a sore back, add a couple drops of peppermint essential oil to 1/4 cup coconut oil and massage it into the back.

-- Coconut oil has natural antibacterial properties making it great for skin infections, wounds, and rashes.
+- Coconut oil has natural antibacterial properties making it great for skin infections, cuts, and rashes.

-- It can be used to treat acne and protect the skin from harmful bacterias.
+- It can be used to treat facial imperfections and protect the skin from harmful bacteria.

 - Coconut oil is full of vitamins and nutrients that can benefit your skin and health.